The non-Lefschetz locus of conics: General complete intersections of height

+Let $(1,3,h_2,\dots,h_{e-2},3,1)$ be the Hilbert function of a complete intersection of type $(d_1,d_2,d_3)$.
 We will construct a Gorenstein algebra $R/J$ with the same Hilbert function such that the non-Lefschetz locus of conics has expected codimension.
 We know that when the Hilbert function is fixed, the height $3$ Gorenstein algebras with such Hilbert function lie in a flat family \cite{Diesel}.
 Then, by semicontinuity, we can conclude that the general Gorenstein algebra with that Hilbert function has non-Lefschetz locus of expected codimension.
-Moreover, from \cite{Diesel} we know the Gorenstein algebras with minimum number of generators and Hilbert function $(1,3,h_2,\dots,h_{e-2},3,1)$ form a Zariski dense set in the family of Gorenstein algebras with this Hilbert function.
-In our case, we know that $(1,3,h_2,\dots,h_{e-2},3,1)$ is the Hilbert function of a complete intersection, so in this family of Gorenstein algebras the ones with minimum number of generators must be the complete intersections.
-Since this set is dense, we can conclude by semicontinuity that the general complete intersection has the non-Lefschetz locus of conics of expected codimension, assuming that we have constructed a Gorenstein Algebra with the same Hilbert function and non-Lefschetz locus of conics of expected codimension.
+Moreover, from \cite{Diesel} we know the Gorenstein algebras with the minimum number of generators and Hilbert function $(1,3,h_2,\dots,h_{e-2},3,1)$ form a Zariski dense set in the family of Gorenstein algebras with this Hilbert function.
+In our case, we know that $(1,3,h_2,\dots,h_{e-2},3,1)$ is the Hilbert function of a complete intersection, so in this family of Gorenstein algebras the ones with the minimum number of generators must be the complete intersections.
+Since this set is dense, we can conclude by semicontinuity that the general complete intersection has the non-Lefschetz locus of conics of expected codimension, assuming that we have constructed a Gorenstein algebra with the same Hilbert function and non-Lefschetz locus of conics of expected codimension.